nicholaishaw/sqlalchemy-challenge/README.md

 **Route 5:** /api/v1.0/\<start> and /api/v1.0/\<start>/\<end>
 * Returns a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.
-* For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
+* For a specified start, the max, min, and average temperature will be calculated for all the dates greater than or equal to the start date.
-* For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.
+* For a specified start date and end date, the max, min, and average temperature will be calculated for the dates from the start date to the end date, inclusive.